 The European Tourism Days are an opportunity for stakeholders to discuss specific themes.

-In 2016 European Tourism Day returns to Brussels on 29 November.
-This year’s theme is “Enhancing synergies between tourism and cultural and creative industries.
+In 2016 European Tourism Day returned to Brussels on 29 November.
+The theme was “Enhancing synergies between tourism and cultural and creative industries.
 Innovative solutions as the driver for jobs and growth”.

-European Tourism Day 2015 will take place on 16 December in Brussels.
-Topics for discussion will include digitalisation, interconnectivity, sustainability and responsibility, accessibility, and governance.
+European Tourism Day 2015 took place on 16 December in Brussels.
+Topics for discussion included digitalisation, interconnectivity, sustainability and responsibility, accessibility, and governance.